the valley of the kings

 The Pharaoh does not travel alone on his difficult journey.
 He can rely on a balanced Team (From Right-to-Left):

 (2) The Barque of the Sistrum/Scarab: The boat carrying the Sistrum (Hathor’s symbol of vibration and joy) or the Scarab (Khepri’s symbol of rebirth).
 It provides the “rhythm” for the journey.
-(Foto 3)
+(Photo 3)

 (3) The Barque of the Crocodile-Lizard: The boat featuring the Crocodile with a human head.
 This represents the Human Intellect riding upon the primal forces of nature, guiding the King through the murky depths.
-(Foto 1)
+(Photo 1, the third boat from the left)

-(4) The Barque of Neper (Provisioner): The boat with the two plants growing from it.
-This is the boat of the Grain God, ensuring the Pharaoh has the spiritual nourishment (the “Bread of Life”) to survive the night.
-(Foto 1)
+(4) The Barque of Neper (Provisioner): This is the boat of the Grain God with two plants growing from it, ensuring the Pharaoh has the spiritual nourishment (the “Bread of Life”) to survive the night.
+The three seated red-clad female deities are known as the “Mistresses of the Field” harvesting the grains (Photo 1, the second boat from the left).

 (5) The Solar Barque (The Flagship): The boat carrying Sun God (Ra), Sia (the god of perception) and the goddesses Isis and Nephthys in the form of two snakes.
 Ra appears with a ram’s head because he is in his nocturnal form, signifying the sun’s physical journey through the earth.
-This is the “engine” of the procession, the core essence of the Pharaoh merging with the Divine.
-(Foto 4)
+These are the spiritual guides of the procession, representing the core essence of the Pharaoh merging with the Divine.
+(Photo 4)

 Placing the Crocodile Barque—representing the “Human Intellect” or “Sovereignty”—in the physical center of the wall suggests that the Pharaoh’s conscious mind is the pivot point between the “Front Guard” (Time/Truth) and the “Flagship” (The Divine Rebirth).